dig-dig/Plurally/README.md

-# Plurally - A .NET Pluralizer
+# Plurally - A .NET Core Pluralizer
 [![Build status](https://ci.appveyor.com/api/projects/status/j556mxsqrim1fxd9?svg=true)](https://ci.appveyor.com/project/BenMagyar/plurally)

-Plurally is a mono-compatabile replacement to the entity framework pluralization services.
+Plurally is a .Net Standard-compatabile replacement to the entity framework pluralization services.
 Provides methods to test if a word is plural or singular, and convert between plural and singular words.